heesu0/replaceable-media-recorder/README.md

 We have two constraints recording audio.

 1. MediaRecorder can record only one audio track.
-2. MediaRecorder cannot add, remove or replace audio tracks during recording.
+2. MediaRecorder cannot add, remove and replace audio tracks during recording.

 __We can use the [Web Audio API](https://www.w3.org/TR/webaudio/) to solve this problem.__